Factbox: Who's who on the new EU executive

 COMMISSIONER, AGRICULTURE, PHIL HOGAN

 Ireland, center-right, 54.
-A former teacher and auctioneer, has been 25 years in parliament, latterly as environment minister.
+A former teacher and auctioneer, he has served 25 years in Ireland's parliament, latterly as environment minister.
 Won strong cross-party support after hearing.

 COMMISSIONER, AID & CRISIS MANAGEMENT, CHRISTOS STYLIANIDES